The Best Tower & Pedestal Fans in Australia (2026)

 TL;DR — what to buy

-Last updated May 2026.
+Last updated June 2026.
 Six tower and pedestal fan picks for Australian homes, all probed live on the Amazon AU buy-box this week.
-Best overall: Shark TurboBlade Ultra Bladeless (~$350) — bladeless tower with the safety story that matters for pets and toddlers, at a price under the Dyson tier.
+Best overall: Shark TurboBlade Ultra Bladeless (~$350) — bladeless tower with the safety story that matters for pets and toddlers, the premium splurge in the lineup.
 Best budget: De'Longhi DEAPF40WH 360 Pedestal (~$127) — the credible entry price for a pedestal on Amazon AU, with full 360° oscillation and Italian small-appliance build.
 Best wide-room coverage: Vornado 683 Pedestal Circulator (~$179) — vortex circulation, up to 23m air throw, 5-year Australian warranty.

 How we evaluated tower & pedestal fans